zaironjacobs/stock-position-calc/README.md

 $ stock-position-calc
 ```

-Create an executable to run the program:
+Or create a file to run the program
 -----

 Windows: